 My reaction: 4 out of 5 stars.
 I will definitely be reading more from Charles Dickens in 2018.
 I will be especially interested to see if the narrative voice I found in A Christmas Carol will be apparent in his other works, or if his style changes across novels.
 I think I’m less familiar with his other books, classics though they all are, so I’m excited to start fresh.
 I’m thinking either A Tale of Two Cities or Great Expectations will be in my plans for 2018.

 Coming up Next: I’m just starting Some Luck by Jane Smiley.
 I’ve been having a surprising amount of fun with the dregs of my 2017 reading challenge– all the books I put off all year are finally being read, and they’ve been great.
 I don’t know why I’ve been putting off the titles I have, because I’ve particularly enjoyed reading them this month.
 I hope the trend continues with Smiley’s novel, which is the first book in a family saga trilogy that takes place in Iowa.
 One of the blurbs on the cover states that her writing is very Dickensian, which makes me hopeful after my experience with A Christmas Carol.

-What are you reading this October?
+What seasonal reads are you checking out this year?